GoogleChrome/ip-protection/Masked-Domain-List.md

 expo-max.com                                     | expo-MAX                                                       | Not Impacted By Script Blocking
 ezymarketer.net                                  | ezymarketer                                                    | Not Impacted By Script Blocking
 fanza.cc                                         | fanza.cc                                                       | Not Impacted By Script Blocking
-help.fanza.cc                                    | fanza.cc                                                       | Entire Domain Blocked
-fixidle.com                                      | fixidle.com                                                    | Entire Domain Blocked
+fixidle.com                                      | fixidle.com                                                    | Not Impacted By Script Blocking
-assets-ah.flixcdn.com                            | flixcdn.com                                                    | Entire Domain Blocked
 flixcdn.com                                      | flixcdn.com                                                    | Not Impacted By Script Blocking
 fuseplatform.net                                 | fuseplatform.net                                               | Not Impacted By Script Blocking
 dsp-cdn.gammaplatform.com                        | gammaplatform.com                                              | Entire Domain Blocked